GUIDES & RESOURCES

 As explained above, the costs will vary depending on several factors.

-As an example, though, from 1 July 2022 the cost of CTP Insurance for a standard passenger vehicle in a medium risk zone is $496.10 per year.
-This includes the TAC charge, insurance duty, and GST.8
+As an example, though, from 1 July 2023 the cost of CTP Insurance for a standard passenger vehicle in a medium risk zone is $496.10 per year.
+This includes the TAC charge, insurance duty, and GST.1Transport Accident Commission – Transport Accident Charges including GST and dutypage 3.

-The TAC charges are indexed by the Consumer Price Index (CPI) on the 1st of July each year,9 so keep this in mind if you’re wondering why your rego’s gone up again!
+The TAC charges are indexed to the Consumer Price Index (CPI) on the 1st of July each year.
+That’s one reason your rego gets slightly more expensive each year.

 What does CTP cover in Victoria?

-The CTP you pay not only goes towards compensating people who have been injured or killed in road accidents, but also helps fund accident prevention campaigns.11
+The CTP you pay not only goes towards compensating people who have been injured or killed in road accidents, but also helps fund accident prevention campaigns.

 Compensation includes the reasonable cost of medical treatment, disability support, rehabilitation, income assistance, travel and household support.
-On average, the TAC provides financial assistance to more than 45,000 injured Victorians in the form of treatment and income support while they get their lives back on track after accidents.12
+On average, the TAC provides financial assistance to more than 45,000 injured Victorians in the form of treatment and income support while they get their lives back on track after accidents.2Vicroads – What does my rego pay for?

 However, it’s important to note that CTP Insurance does not provide cover for damage to property, your vehicle, or any other vehicles.
 It also does not cover you against fire, theft or vandalism.